WyvernH/Baker/README.md

 ### Building the project

 First, make sure you have support for c++11 installed.
-Then cd into the directory yon from the command line, and type "make" to build the sources.

-Soon there will be a makefile in the Baker directory that will allow you to build and install everything, including the currently non-existant zyon.
+Baker can then be compiled and installed with:

+make

+make install

+That's pretty much it, though you may need to be root if you are going to run make install.
+To uninstall Baker, cd into the main directory and then run "make uninstall".